labd/wagtail-2fa/README.rst

 wagtail-2fa
 ===========

-This Django app add's two factor authentication to Wagtail.
+This Django app adds two factor authentication to Wagtail.
 Behind the scenes it use django-otp_ which supports Time-based One-Time Passwords (TOTP).
 This allows you to use various apps like Authy, Google Authenticator, or 1Password.